-4 Ways To Maximize Return When Selling Your Big Bear Investment Property
+4 Ways To Maximize Return When Selling Your Big Bear Vacation Rental Property

 Is it time to sell your revenue-generating vacation rental property?
 You don’t have to stop receiving a return while your property is being marketed for sale.
 In fact, a savvy buyer may find that an active vacation rental is attractive and may pay a higher price.
 It is possible to have your cake and eat it – if your agent knows how to do it right.
 Here are 4 tips on how to make the most out of marketing and selling your Big Bear vacation rental cabin.

 1. Market your property appropriately.